-Some news did come in from overseas sources, and members with foreign contacts or lucky enough to live where contacts or lucky enough to live where contacts are contacts or lucky enough to live where contacts are contacts or lucky enough to live where contacts are contacts or lucky enough to live where contacts are contacts or lucky enough to live where contacts are contacts are contacts. had less effect than Europe.
+Some news did come in from overseas sources, and members with foreign contacts or lucky enough to live where Covid had less effect than Europe.
 We relied largely on reminiscences of visits in days gone by to provide a reasonably lengthy overseas column, and thanks are due to the large number of members who contributed in this way.
-Farmore in fact, than Paul had space to use, and I still hold a head of material which will be transferred to future issues of The Narrow Gauge magazine.
+Far more, in fact, than Paul had space to use and I still hold a head of material which will be transferred to future issues of The Narrow Gauge magazine.